 Glossier's products inevitably sell out soon after their social media release announcements, presenting a purchasing challenge to the even the most dedicated consumers and early adopters.

 Taking into consideration their wildly successful campaigns and on-the-go discoverability, I sought to create an e-commerce app that offers more than their existing desktop and mobile site.

-Goal: A retail app would offer users an easily accessible and quick solution to their purchasing needs.
+A retail app would offer users an easily accessible and quick solution to their purchasing needs.
 I wanted to recreate the web experience in a mobile app in order to best serve the brand's users and their needs.

 The Glossier App allows for a quick and seamless mobile e-commerce experience, matches products tailored to user needs, and continues building brand trust.

 Research and Discovery

-I began this project by interviewing a diverse group of users who have had experience shopping with Glossier or with beauty retail apps and asked them to share their experiences, pain points, and feedback.
+I began this project by interviewing a diverse group of users who had experience shopping with Glossier or with beauty retail apps and asked them to share their experiences, pain points, and feedback.
 Through user research, I found commonalities between users: the need for an individualized, seamless shopping experience with a tool to assist in capturing and recommending products tailored to each user's unique needs.
 These users expressed an especially difficult time shopping for foundation or lip colors without an in-store shopping experience.

 Glossier's thoughtful and creative branding provides an exciting and anticipated delivery experience, but users expressed uncertainty over what shades to select without having tried the products on.
-Since Glossier does not have a brick and mortar store, I wanted to offer the users and potential customers a solution: a try-it-on feature that is specific to the app.
+This could be a missed business opportunity!
+I wanted to offer the brand evangelists and potential customers a solution: a try-it-on feature that is specific to the mobile app.